metio/seb/content/posts/emacs-systemd.md

 - systemd
 ---

 I like to use [emacs](https://www.gnu.org/software/emacs/) to edit files in a terminal.
-It tends to start a little slow, thus I've created a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) unit to automatically start the emacs daemon and use aliases to connect to the running daemon.
+It tends to start a little slow, therefore I've created a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) unit to automatically start the emacs daemon and use aliases to connect to the running daemon.
 The unit looks like this:

 ```ini
 [Unit]